njamesgeorge1223/Weather-Visualization-for-Vacations-from-APIs/README.TECHNICAL.md

 If the computer has Anaconda, Jupyter Notebook, and a recent version of Python, the IPython notebook already has the following dependencies installed: datetime, io, json, matplotlib, numpy, pandas, pathlib, os, pandas, requests, requests_html, and scipy.

-In addition to those modules, the Jupyter Notebook requires the following to execute: holoviews, hvplot, panel, geoviews, geopy, aspose-words, dataframe-image, citypy.
+In addition to those modules, the Jupyter Notebook requires the following to execute: holoviews, hvplot, geoviews, geopy, aspose-words, dataframe-image, citypy.

 Here are the requisite Terminal commands for installation of these peripheral modules:

 python3 -m pip install holoviews

 python3 -m pip install hvplot

-python3 -m pip install panel

 python3 -m pip install geoviews